CUBRID/cubrid-manual/en/intro.rst

 **Archive Log**

 Archive log is a volume to store logs continuously created after exhausting available active log space that contains recent changes.
 If the value of system parameter **log_max_archives** is larger than 0, the archive log volume will be generated only after exhausting available active log volume space.
-The initial value is set to 0 when installing CUBRID. the The number of archive log files are kept on the storage by setting the value of **log_max_archives**.
+The initial value is set to 0 when installing CUBRID.
+The number of archive log files are kept on the storage by setting the value of **log_max_archives**.
 The unnecessary archive log files should be deleted for getting the free space by the configuration of log_max_archives, but this value should be set properly to use for restoring the database.

 To get more information on the above, see :ref:`Managing_Archive_Logs`.